dcunited001/dcunited001.github.io/_pages/writing.md

 American Eros is first a short-story about love at first sight, without sight.
 It's also a pitch for a revolutionary new concept that I'm calling an *episaga*, which is an open source myth.
-The idea is to tell a story how what led the main character to develop exactly what they needed in order to have that perfect love experience the next morning, when they least expected it.
+The idea is to tell a story describing how led the main character to develop exactly what they needed in order to have that perfect love experience the next morning, when they least expected it.

 Yes, there have been open source and collaborative books before, but this is a new age reworking of myth and I hope to inspire others to